-Construction and Maintenance Guidelines (part 2)
+Construction/maintenance guidelines (part 2)

-Incorporate storm water management into the construction phase.
+Incorporate stormwater management into the construction phase.

 - Prevent the direct runoff of water containing sediment into waterways.
 All runoff from the work area should drain through sedimentation control devices prior to entering a water body. - During and after construction activities, sweep the streets to reduce sediment entering the storm drainage system. - Block or add best management practices to storm drains in areas where construction debris, sediment, or runoff could pollute waterways.